Carbon Pricing Policy in Oregon

 Oregon Senate Bill 1070 is a carbon pricing proposal that would create a cap-and-invest system linking Oregon to California’s current system, which is also connected to Quebec and British Columbia.
 Cap-and-invest would limit the amount of carbon dioxide emissions on about 100 Oregon companies (that emit at least 25,000 tons of CO2 per year) throughout the state.

 Regulated businesses would be required to buy market-priced allowances for any additional emissions and thus encouraged to reduce their carbon footprint.
-Proceeds from a competitive auction of allowances could yield an estimated $700 per year.
+Proceeds from a competitive auction of allowances could yield an estimated $700 million per year.

 The proceeds from pricing carbon would be invested in the clean energy economy, including rural communities and transportation.